Multiple Deprivation in the Scottish Borders

 - officially say that Scottish Borders Data Zones which fall into the 15% most-deprived are deprived by Scottish standards, not just by Scottish Borders standards.
 This is important as the scattered population, and the quality of life in the region, often means that deprivation is hidden away, and doesn't 'show up' using traditional measures

-2017 Ward Profiles that compare population, deprivation, unemployment snd schools information at Electoral Ward level were produced to assist incoming Elected Members.
+Ward Profiles that compare population and deprivation information at Electoral Ward level were produced to assist incoming Elected Members.

 SIMD and Reducing Inequalities in Scottish Borders

 Multiple deprivation is a complex topic so a multi-agency, multi-faceted approach is needed to reduce the inequalities and the pockets of poverty that lead to Multiple Deprivation.

 As the SIMD is a relative measure, we need to do at least as much, if not more, to reduce inequalities as public bodies in other Local Authority areas are doing, and we need to do it over a sustained period of time.

 Multiple Deprivation also features in statutory obligations we have, with regard to reducing Child Poverty.